gregoriiv/data_preparation/docs/data_collection/pois.md

 # POIs
-HowTo for preparation of Points of Interest to GOAT database format.
+HowTo for Collection of Points of Interest to GOAT database format.

 Result of this operation will be local database table **pois_goat**.
 It will be neccessary to store result tables in remote database for execution of preparation for defined municiplaities.